Costco Healthy Noodles - Low Carb, But One Giant Problem

 Kibun Healthy Noodle at Costco

 Costco sells a 6 pack of Healthy Noodle for $16.49.
-Healthy Noodle can be found in the refrigerated deli section of the warehouse, and at my local Costco, the Healthy Noodle was located near the Smoked Salmon, Kirkland Signature Pesto and the Lobster Ravioli.
+Healthy Noodle can be found in Costco’s refrigerated deli section of the warehouse.

 What are Healthy Noodles made of?